 • spicy dishes;

-Where it grows, how to prepare, what can be confused with
+Where it grows, how to prepare it, what it can be confused with

-Chaga is harvested from the trunks of living birches, the fungus should not be old, crumbling, otherwise it loses its medicinal properties.
-Collection is best done in the period from autumn to spring, when its beneficial properties are maximum.
+Chaga is collected from the trunks of living birches; the mushroom should not be old or crumbling, otherwise it will lose its medicinal properties.
+It is best to collect it from autumn to spring, when its beneficial properties are maximum.

 Chaga has three layers in its structure.
-Outside, it is black, has bumps and cracks.
-The middle layer is brown, granular.
+It is black on the outside and has bumps and cracks.
+The middle layer is brown and granular.
 The inner one is loose, it is removed during harvesting.
-The inner part of the fungus is crushed and dried for a long time at a temperature of 50 degrees.
+The inner part of the mushroom is crushed and dried for a long time at a temperature of 50 degrees.

 When collecting chaga, it must be distinguished from other tinder fungi.
-For example, a false tinder fungus has a convex top and a flat bottom.
+For example, the false tinder fungus has a convex upper part and a flat lower part.
 It is softer and has a gray-velvety color.
 Most often grows on dry trees.
 There is also a real tinder fungus, which is attached only to the central part of the fruit and is easily separated from the tree.
-In shape, it is a grayish or brown semicircle with a smooth surface.
+The shape is a grayish or brown semicircle with a smooth surface.

 Chaga tea, infusion and decoction, what is it and what are the main differences

 Most often, chaga is used for treatment and prevention in the form of tea, infusion or decoction.
-So, for example, from ancient times in Siberia, pieces of mushroom were thrown into boiling water, boiled for several minutes and drank like regular tea.
+For example, since ancient times in Siberia, pieces of mushroom were thrown into boiling water, boiled for several minutes and drunk like regular tea.

 What is the difference between chaga tea, infusion and decoction: